bootlin/buildroot-external-st/docs/display.md

+# Testing display support

+Applicable platforms: STM32MP157-DK1, STM32MP157-DK2, STM32MP135-DK

+The different platforms have the following capabilities:
+* STM32MP157-DK1: HDMI output
-# Test DSI and HDMI Display
+* STM32MP157-DK2: DSI display panel and HDMI output
+* STM32MP135-DK: DSI display panel

-The Discovery Kit 1 has a HDMI output, while the Discovery Kit 2 has both HDMI output and a DSI panel.
-The *demo* configurations include the `modetest` utility, which allows low-level testing of display devices, directly by using *DRM* devices.
+The *demo* configurations for all platforms include the `modetest` utility, which allows low-level testing of display devices, directly by using *DRM* devices.

 First you can run `modetest -c` to enumerate the connectors available on your system.
-On the Discovery Kit 2, the output looks like this:
+On the STM32MP157-DK2, the output looks like this:

 ```
 # modetest -c